 - Do not prevent sexually transmitted infections (STIs).

 Tel: (03) 8345 3037 or 1800 442 007 (rural callers)

-Information about the different types of contraception is also available in Arabic, Chinese, Hindi and Vietnamese – see Downloads section on this page.
+Fact sheets about the different types of contraception are also available in Arabic, Chinese, Hindi, Spanish, Urdu and Vietnamese – see Related Health Topics below.

 Related Health Topics